-If Ibogaine treatment shows so much promise, then why is Ibogaine illegal in the United States?
+So, if Ibogaine treatment shows so much promise, then why is Ibogaine still illegal in the United States?

 Ibogaine first got its negative connotation, oddly enough, in the 1930’s with olympic athletes.
 The french were selling Ibogaine as a medical treatment and olympic athletes began using it as a performance enhancement drug.
-It wasn’t until the early 1960’s that Howard Lotsof discovered the medicinal properties of Ibogaine in relationship to his opiate addiction, he was at the time a heroin addict.
+It wasn’t until the early 1960’s that Howard Lotsof discovered the medicinal properties of Ibogaine in relationship to his opiate addiction.

 And to this day Ibogaine continues to remain a schedule 1 drug in the USA.
 Declared to have no medicinal value and to be extremely addictive.